-- (1) 1Before the presentation of evidence by the Specialist Prosecutor, opening statements may be made by the Parties and Victims' Counsel.
-2They shall be made orally and shall be restricted to a principled overview of the subject-matter of the case.
-3They may also provide a concise explanation of the evidence to be called and how it impacts on the issues in the case.
-4The Panel may limit the duration of opening statements. - (2) The Defence may choose to make an opening statement either following the opening statement of the Specialist Prosecutor or after the conclusion of the presentation of evidence by the Specialist Prosecutor and before the presentation of evidence by the Defence. - (3) 1Victims' Counsel may make an opening statement on behalf of victims participating in proceedings relating to their personal interests in the case, in accordance with Article 22 (3) and (6) of the Law.
-2Any opening statement by Victims' Counsel shall follow the
+- Before the presentation of evidence by the Specialist Prosecutor, opening statements may be made by the Parties and Victims' Counsel.
+They shall be made orally and shall be restricted to a principled overview of the subject-matter of the case.
+They may also provide a concise explanation of the evidence to be called and how it impacts on the issues in the case.
+The Panel - (2) The Defence may choose to make an opening statement either following the opening statement - of the Specialist Prosecutor or after the conclusion of the presentation of evidence by the Specialist Prosecutor and before the presentation of evidence by the Defence. - (3) Victims' Counsel may make an opening statement on behalf of victims participating in proceedings relating to their personal interests in the case, in accordance with Article 22 (3) and (6) of the Law.
+Any opening statement by Victims' Counsel shall follow the